-80% of Tanzania's population is engaged in agriculture and 90% of these farms grow maize for human consumption.
-Due to the prevalence of this agricultural practice, 93% of maize production takes place on small farms.
-It has also meant that 95% of maize flour is milled at decentralised smallscale hammer mills powered by grid electricity or diesel engines.
+80% of Tanzania's population is engaged in agriculture and 90% of these farms grow maize for edible consumption.
+This widespread agricultural practice has resulted in 93% of all maize being produced on small farms and 95% of all maize flour being milled at small-scale, decentralised hammer mills that are powered by grid electricity or diesel engines.

-Technology Hammer mills use spinning hammers to crush grain into powder for human consumption.
-Flour quality is determined by a metal screen that processes the material and limits particle size.
-Application The majority of households in Tanzania grow maize and mill their own grain for consumption at decentralised small-scale mills.
-Technology Overview Mills can utilise DC or AC motors powered by stand-alone solar systems or mini-grids.
-Matching voltage requirements of the motor and power system reduces the need for additional components such as inverters.
-Economic and Financial Feasibility Mills charge between TZS 100-200 (\$0.043-\$0.086) per kilogram of maize milled, with households milling between 9-18 kilogram of maize flour per week.
-Based on these figures, it is possible to estimate the earning potential of a mill business in a given area.
-Stand-alone solar mills with brushless DC motors offer the best return on investment due to high efficiency and fewer components required.
+Technology Hammer mills use spinning hammers to crush grain into powder for edible consumption.
+Flour quality is determined by a metal screen that limits particle size.
+Application The majority of households in Tanzania grow maize and mill their own grain for consumption at small-scale decentralised mills.
+Technology Overview Mills can utilise DC or AC motors that are powered by stand- alone solar systems or mini-grids.
+Matching voltage require- ments of the motor and power system reduces the need for additional components such as inverters.
+Economic and Financial Feasibility Mills charge between 100-200 TZS (\$0.043-\$0.086) per kilogram of maize milled, with households milling between 9-18 kilogram of maize flour per week.
+Using these figures, the earning potential of a mill business can be estimated from the surrounding population.
+Standalone solar mills with brushless DC motors offer the best return on investment due to high efficiency and fewer components required.
 Example Mill The Agsol MicroMill is a BLDC mill that operates at 800W and produces 60 kg/hr of edible flour.
-It can be purchased with a stand-alone solar system or an AC-DC converter.
-Financial models suggest the "MicroMill" can reach break-even point within one year if it has at least 25 customers per week.
-Benefits and Outcomes Solar mills save time and labour for women, who might otherwise travel up to 10km to access milling services.
+It can be purchased with a stand-alone solar system or with an AC-DC converter.
+Financial models suggest the "MicroMill" can achieve break-even within one year if it has at least 25 customers per week.
+Benefits and Outcomes Solar mills save time and labour for women, who might other- wise travel up to 10km to access milling services.
 The presence of mills can complement existing local businesses and attract more customers to an area.
-Constraints and Risks Customer acquisition, system distribution, installation, and after- sales services costs are high for decentralised mills.
-Performing due diligence on products, customers, and markets is important for ensuring mills deliver sustained benefits.
-Future Perspectives The market for off-grid milling can be supported with debt finance that helps companies achieve production runs of 2000 units and above and supports customers by financing up to 50% of the product costs.
+Constraints and Risks Costs of customer acquisition, system distribution, installation, and after-sales services are high for decentralised mills.
+Due diligence on products, customers, and markets is important for ensuring mills deliver sustained benefits.
+Future Perspectives The market for off-grid milling can be supported with debt finance that helps companies achieve production runs of 2000 units and above and to support customers finance up to 50% of the product costs.
 Digital tools and data can reduce customer acquisition costs and enable business model innovation.

-of maize flour produced in Tanzania is milled at decentralised small-scale hammer mills.
+A maize flour produced in Tanzania is milled at small-scale, decentralised hammer mills